 The majority of barn quilts are comprised of simple geometric shapes, like squares, rectangles and triangles.
 This makes them easier to create.
 They usually are painted in solid colors, though every now and then, you’ll come across one that has been painted to look like printed fabric.
 The simplicity in shape and the vibrancy of solid colors make these blocks easily seen from afar.
 If they are too complicated, the details can be lost.
 The earliest versions of barn quilts have been around for hundreds of years.

 Just as fabric quilts have their own unique history, so do barn quilts.
 While barns were not painted back in the day, they were decorated with different types of folk art.
 This included quilt blocks once paint was readily available and affordable.
 People chose certain blocks to reflect particular meanings.
-In the early 2000s, barn quilts start showing up again, and these are the ones we are used to seeing today.
-This is also when the first quilt trail began, originating in Ohio.
+In the early 2000s, barn quilts began reappearing.
+During this time, quilt trails were created in Ohio.

 A quilt trail consists of many barn quilts that are mapped together and visited.
 Those following along the trail receive a map with all of the locations marked, and viewers drive through the countryside to see all of the blocks.
 Today there are quilt trails all over the United States.
 A wide variety of people have created them, including quilt guilds, schools, churches, FCEs and 4-H clubs.

 As more quilt blocks are created in Atchison County, plans are to create a local quilt trail map.
 If you would like to be listed on the future map, please share details about your quilt below.
-Return completed form to the Atchison County Extension Office.
+Return completed form to Atchison County Quilt Trail Registeration, Attention: Carol Linter /Chris Taylor, PO Box 109, Effingham, KS 66023.
 Pictures of your barn quilt are welcomed.
 Register Your Quilt